Linux zipcloak command

 You also have the option of leaving the original archive unencrypted, and creating a new encrypted version of the archive instead.
 Let's say your original, unencrypted archive is named archive.zip, and you want to create an encrypted version of the archive called encrypted.zip, leaving the original file unchanged.
 You could use zipcloak's -O option to accomplish this.
 Run this command:

 ...and zipcloak will operate as usual, except that instead of encrypting the original archive, it will create a new, encrypted version of the archive named encrypted.zip.

-zipcloak encrypts all unencrypted entries in the specified zipfile.
-This is the default action.
+zipcloak encrypts all unencrypted entries in the specified zipfile, which is the default action.

 The -d option is used to decrypt encrypted entries in the zipfile.

 Warning: zipcloak uses original zip encryption, which is considered weak in comparison to modern algorithms.

 The encryption code of this program is not copyrighted and is in the public domain.
 It was originally written in Europe and can be freely distributed from any country including the United States.
 (Previously, if this program was imported into the U.S., it could not be re-exported from the U.S. to another country.
 See the file README.CR included in the source distribution for more information.)
 Otherwise, the Info-ZIP license applies.